 Families with two cars require a wider garage and thus they have the option for one double garage or two single-car garages.
 If one garage is selected to house two cars, the size will need to be between 12 and 18 feet wide with a similar height to the single, or typical sized garage at 7 feet.

-Should You Choose Double Door or Two Single Doors?
+Should You Choose a Double Door or Two Single Doors?

 As long as there is enough room for both vehicles in the garage space, the choice of a double door or two singles is a flexible one, but one determined by dimensions first and formest.
 When it comes down to it, the garage door style and size will need to be based on the home’s garage door allocation.
 An expert will need to look at your home and determine what that allocation is to ensure an oversized or ill-fitting door is not chosen for the preexisting garage space.